-- 1. Sustainable (Corporate Social Responsibility) Procurement - a.
-Environmental Consideration - b.
-Buy Local - c.
-Reconciliation Action Plan - d.
-Disability Access & Inclusion - 2.
-Demonstrated experience in undertaking work of similar nature and scope - 3.
-Demonstrated understanding of the methodology and specified timeframe to deliver the works - 4.
-Demonstrated experience in implementing quality management - 5.
-Established Occupational Health and Safety Management systems, policies, practices and procedures and demonstrated compliance with those systems, policies, practices and procedures
+NO. WEIGHTED CRITERIA WEIGHT 1 Sustainable (Corporate Social Responsibility) Procurement a) Environmental Consideration (5%) b) Buy Local (10%) c) Reconciliation Action Plan (5%) d) Disability Access &amp; Inclusion (5%) 25% 2 Demonstrated experience in undertaking work of similar nature and scope 25% 3 Demonstrated understanding of the methodology and specified timeframe to deliver the works 10% 4 Capacity and Resources - demonstrated sufficient allocation of resources to undertake the works 10% 5 Demonstrated experience in implementing quality management 10% 6 Established Occupational Health and Safety Management systems, policies, practices and procedures and demonstrated compliance with those systems, policies, practices and procedures 20%

 Pricing is not included in the qualitative criteria and is considered as part of the overall value for money assessment.
-The minimum acceptable baseline for Qualitative Criteria is set at 50% with acceptable minimum scores required for each qualitative criterion.